Malachite: Occurrence

+Anthropogenic malachite was historically believed to be the primary component of the patina which forms on copper and copper alloy structures exposed to open-air weathering; however, atmospheric sources of sulfate and chloride (such as air pollution or sea winds) typically favour the formation of brochantite or atacamite.
+Malachite can also be produced synthetically, in which case it is referred to as basic copper carbonate or green verditer.

 Structure

 Malachite crystallizes in the monoclinic system.
 The structure consists of chains of alternating Cu2+ ions and OH− ions, with a net positive charge, woven between isolated triangular CO32− ions.
 Thus each copper ion is conjugated to two hydroxyl ions and two carbonate ions; each hydroxyl ion is conjugated with two copper ions; and each carbonate ion is conjugated with six copper ions.

 Use

 Malachite was used as a mineral pigment in green paints from antiquity until c.
 1800.
 The pigment is moderately lightfast, sensitive to acids, and varying in color.
 This natural form of green pigment has been replaced by its synthetic form, verditer, among other synthetic greens.

-Malachite is also used for decorative purposes, such as in the Malachite Room in the Hermitage Museum, which features a huge malachite vase, and the Malachite Room in Castillo de Chapultepec in Mexico City.
+Malachite is also used for decorative purposes, such as in wands and the Malachite Room in the Hermitage Museum, which features a huge malachite vase, and the Malachite Room in Castillo de Chapultepec in Mexico City.
+Russian Tsars obtained malachite for decorating their castles, panelling the walls, and for beautiful inlaid works.
 Another example is the Demidov Vase, part of the former Demidov family collection, and now in the Metropolitan Museum of Art.
 "The Tazza", a large malachite vase, one of the largest pieces of malachite in North America and a gift from Tsar Nicholas II, stands as the focal point in the centre of the room of Linda Hall Library.
 In the time of Tsar Nicolas I decorative pieces with malachite were among the most popular diplomatic gifts.
 It was used in China as far back as the Eastern Zhou period.
 The base of FIFA World Cup Trophy has two layers of malachite.